 This is His commandment, that we believe in the name of His Son Jesus Christ, and love one another, just as He commanded us.
 1 John 3:23 (NASB)

 The command is very obvious – believe in the name of Jesus.
+If you are not a believer, start searching for God.
+If you are serious God will help you find Him.
 If you do believe, your heart will be alive with the life of God (John 7:38-39).
 You will know that you belong to Jesus because 1 John 5:10 says,

 He who believes in the Son of God has the witness in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.
 John 5:10 (NASB)

 If you do not believe, you have called God a liar because He is claiming that Jesus is God and that He died for your sins and you have denied His claim.

 This Greek word occurs 25 times in the New Testament.
 The word has a wide variety of meanings and means more than adultery.
 In order to understand the meaning of this word lets start with Jesus’ familiar statement in Matthew 19:9 where He says,

 And I say to you, whoever divorces his wife, except for immorality, and marries another woman commits adultery.
 Matthew 19:9 (also see Mark 10:11-12) (NASB)